StemTBioinf/UNIX/index_free.md

 ```

 ### Data storage
-All user data should be stored on the data server - not in your home folder (your initial starting place when you login)!
+All user data should be stored on the data server - not in your home folder (your initial starting place when you login).
 The home folder is on the front-end that doesn't have a lot of space, which is why big data must be kept on the data servers.

 Your space on LS2 is kept at `/lunarc/nobackup/users/username` and you get there by doing: